fairpm/tsc/faqs/README.md

 ## Contributing or Suggesting FAQs

-If you have a question not covered here, open an issue or pull request, or post in the [ideas forum](https://github.com/orgs/fairpm/discussions/categories/ideas).
+If you have a question not covered here, please open an issue or pull request, or post in the [ideas forum](https://github.com/orgs/fairpm/discussions/categories/ideas).